We’re nearing the end of our trip. I’m in mourning.

 I know this is a sign of my limited literary scope when I trundle out this tired cliche: The bush is a “magical” world, but even better … are the people.

-Thank you Moses for walking me to my room after dark when I didn’t want to be a bother.
-I know losing a guest to a famished lion would be bad for business, but more importantly your gentility, chivalry and graciousness would be insulted.
+Thank you, Moses for walking me to my room after dark when I didn’t want to be a bother.
+I know losing a guest to a famished lion would be bad for business, but more important, your gentility, chivalry and graciousness would be insulted.

 Faith, your passionfruit cheesecake is divinity itself.
 You will be paying my Weight Watchers bill next month.

-Israel, you were always there with warm, moist towels after a safari drive and were quick with the aforementioned gin and toics when necessary.
+Israel, you were always there with warm, moist towels after a safari drive and were quick with the aforementioned gin and tonics.

 Lucas, you are as kind as you are handsome and made our stay extraordinary.

 That’s it from the bush for now.
 Thanks again to Destinations South Africa for planning our trip, and the More Hotels for providing us hearth and home.